-RJ-11 Telephone jack (or plug) commonly used to connect telephones, modems, and fax machines.
+RJ-14 Telephone jack (or plug) commonly used to connect

+telephones, modems, and fax machines.
 The red and green pair carry the conversation for one line.
 The black and yellow pair carry the conversation for the second line.

-RJ-14 Telephone jack (or plug) commonly used to connect telephones, moclass of service A grouping of privileges and features assigned to a telephone in a system.
+class of service A grouping of privileges and features assigned to a telephone in a system.
 Each mailbox in an Amanda system can be given all or any subset of the available privileges and features.
 There are no classes of service.

-activation key

-An integer supplied by the The Amanda Company sales staff to activate Brooktrout boards purchased from a source other than The Amanda Company.
+activation key An integer supplied by the Amanda Company sales staff to activate Brooktrout boards purchased from a source other than The Amanda Company.
 A per-port activation fee is charged when this key is supplied.

+alphanumeric character

-alphanumeric character A letter from the alphabet (A-Z, a-z), a space, or a digit (0-9).
+A letter from the alphabet (A-Z, a-z), a space, or a digit (0-9).

+analog telephone

-analog telephone Single line telephone or 2500 set (as opposed to digital), the type of telephone most often seen in residential units.
+Single line telephone or 2500 set (as opposed to digital), the type of telephone most often seen in residential units.
 In a commercial setting, analog phones must be connected to analog (single line) ports (jacks) which can be limited or unavailable.
 All telephone ports must be connected to analog (single line) ports off the telephone switching system.

+ANI

-ANI Automatic Number Identification T1 line
+Automatic Number Identification T1 line

+ASCII

-ASCII American Standard Code for Information Interchange-a standard used by the computer industry to encode all characters (alphabetic, numeric, etc.) as integers.
+American Standard Code for Information Interchange-a standard used by the computer industry to encode all characters (alphabetic, numeric, etc.) as integers.
 This code represents 256 characters as integers 0 through 255.
 For example, A is encoded as 65 and a is encoded as 97.

+audiotext

-audiotext The ability to play information (instructions) to the caller such as directions to the office or the instructions recorded in mailbox 991.
+The ability to play information (instructions) to the caller such as directions to the office or the instructions recorded in mailbox 991.
 In Amanda, this is done by having the Do Not Disturb field set to ON.

+automated attendant
-automated attendant A computer loaded with software (such as Amanda) capable of answering incoming lines and transferring calls to extensions based on back-door attendant blind transfer (unsupervised transfer)

-DTMF entered by the caller.
+A computer loaded with software (such as Amanda) capable of answering incoming lines and transferring calls to extensions based on DTMF entered by the caller.